 He returned about five minutes later with a frustrated look on his face.
 “It looks like the storm has brought a landslide down on the road and traffic cannot pass.
 Some of the drivers who drive the road regularly say the army will bring a bulldozer to clear it.”

 Our guide let us walk down the road with him after we insisted we wanted to see the situation.
 He had some reservations but eventually agreed.
 About a dozen or more trucks and cars lay ahead of us in the line.
-And then we saw the problem, about a fifty yard stretch of the road covered in mud, rocks and vegetation.
+And then we saw the problem; about a fifty-yard stretch of the road covered in mud, rocks, and vegetation.
 On the far side of the slide, a line of traffic that had been driving up to Gilgit stood silent.
 Alongside the first few vehicles in our line, groups of drivers had gathered, sitting on their haunches, smoking and talking.
 They seemed totally happy to sit and wait, no matter how long it took the army to come and clear the road.
 Several of our group took a meander through the landslide’s debris on the road.
 When they rejoined us, they said they didn’t see much of a problem as the landslide comprised mainly mud and small rocks.
 So, many of us took a walk through the area and quickly concluded we could clear a path wide enough for the bus and trucks in an hour or two.

 A few of us identified the largest rocks, which would need to be moved, while other people found tree branches in the debris.
 Soon, we pushed or levered the largest rocks towards the edge of the road.
 The local drivers watched us with slightly amused contempt.
-After a little struggle the two biggest rocks sat on the very edge of the road.
-We gave them a final shove and they started a long bouncing decent into the wild valley that lay a far distance below us.
+After a little struggle, the two biggest rocks sat on the very edge of the road.
+We gave them a final shove, and they started a long bouncing descent into the wild valley that lay a far distance below us.
 As they dropped, we cheered and whistled as their descent seemed to continue for such a long time.

 After this, we hurled most of the smaller rocks and branches over the side of the road.
-It felt good to start actually moving after hours on the bone shaking bus.
+It felt good to start actually moving after hours on the bone-shaking bus.
 Soon, a competition as to whose rock dropped the furthest ensued, which led to enthusiastic shouts and cheering.
 The complacent local drivers saw our periodic delight.
 They had to join the fun.
 But their sense of personal space and safety transpired to be less than desirable.
 Very quickly, the situation began to resemble a war zone with rocks flying indiscriminately.
 Thankfully we suffered no fallen heroes when victory finally came.
-We had managed to clear a path through the debris, wide enough for one way traffic.
+We had managed to clear a path through the debris, wide enough for one-way traffic.

 We threaded our way through the cleared path and could once again be on our way.
 We had taken less than two hours, so much better than opting to wait for the army.
 Our progress down through the green valleys, dotted with small groups of trees and occasional farms, seemed to be back on track.
 The group relaxed as best we could.
 Our padded cocoons of clothing lost the battle for comfort on the seats, which became harder with each passing mile.